stridecolossus/jove-blog/blog/part-3-cube/memory-allocation.md

 }
 ```

-The memory heaps are enumerated from the structure via the following factory method:
+The memory types are extracted from the structure via the following factory method:

 ```java
 public static MemoryType[] enumerate(VkPhysicalDeviceMemoryProperties descriptor) {